maksonlee/esp32-ble-mqtt-x509-thingsboard/README.md

 ## Notes

 - Device certificates are usually valid for **365 days** (adjust as needed).
-- The MQTT client verifies the ThingsBoard server certificate using `server_chain.pem` in SPIFFS.
+- The MQTT client verifies the ThingsBoard server certificate using `root_ca.crt` in SPIFFS.
 - Telemetry is sent to ThingsBoard once per second via MQTT.

 ---